A Boy and His Dog: Plot

-Vic, aged 15, was born in and scavenges throughout the wasteland of the former southwestern United States as a "solo" (as opposed to a member of a "roverpack" gang).
+Vic, aged 15, was born in and scavenges throughout the wasteland of the former southwestern United States as a "solo", as opposed to a member of a "roverpack" gang.
 Vic is most concerned with food and sex.
 Having lost both of his parents, he has no formal education and does not understand ethics or morality.
-He is accompanied by a well-read, misanthropic, telepathic dog named Blood, who helps him locate women, in return for food.
+He is accompanied by a well-read, misanthropic, telepathic dog named Blood, who helps him locate women in return for food.
 Blood cannot forage for himself, due to the same genetic engineering that granted him telepathy.
 The two steal for a living, evading "roverpacks" (gangs) and mutants.
-Blood and Vic have an occasionally antagonistic relationship, though they realize that they need each other.
+Blood and Vic have an occasionally antagonistic relationship, though they are aware that they need each other.

 At a movie house, Blood claims to smell a woman, and the pair track her to an abandoned YMCA building.
-There, they meet Quilla June Holmes, a teenaged girl from "Downunder", a society located in a large underground nuclear vault.
-Before Vic can rape her, Blood informs the pair that a roverpack has tracked them to the building and they have to fight them off.
-After killing a number of them, the trio hides in a boiler and set the structure on fire.
+There, they meet Quilla June Holmes, a teenaged girl from "Downunder", a society located in a large underground nuclear vault, and Vic, feeling attracted to her, hesitates for the first time before raping her.
+Blood informs the pair that a roverpack has tracked them to the building, and they have to fight them off.
+After slaughtering a number of them, the trio hides in a boiler and set the structure on fire.

-Vic finally has sex with Quilla June, and though she protests at first, she begins to come on to him.
+Vic then has sex with Quilla June, and though she protests at first, later comes on to him as she also likes him.
 Blood takes an instant disliking to her, but Vic ignores him.
-Vic and Quilla June have sex repeatedly but eventually she attacks him and takes off to return to her underground community.
+Vic and Quilla June have sex repeatedly, but eventually she attacks him and takes off to return to her underground community.
 Vic, furious at her deception, follows her, despite Blood's warnings.
 Blood remains at the portal on the surface.